 Walking the several blocks up the hill, I enjoyed the sunshine and the breeze coming off the water.
 It was good walking weather – just the right temperature.

-At the top of the hill, I passed the Catholic church, remembering when my employer – an ardent atheist – had teased me for lighting a candle for Marvel Phillips after her death.
+At the top of the hill, I passed the Catholic church, remembering when my employer – the ardent atheist – had teased me for lighting a candle for Marvel Phillips after her death.
 I had no desire to light a candle for the young man who had died earlier that day, even apart from the fact that I knew nothing about him, not even his name.

 I was glad to start at Howell's Hardware on Pine Street – it was much more the sort of place where customers might be remembered.
 My only experience at Sunshine Housewares, buying a few necessary items for our room, had been that it was very impersonal – very "un-Claremont."
 (I was already becoming somewhat protective of our new adopted hometown.)